Zetzher/Github-Native/README.md

 ![Profile](src/assets/imgReadme/fourth.png)

-I would like to explain you a few things, there are some things happening that you won't realize until you search 3 profiles or more, and is that this profile page is dynamic according to the user info provided by the API.
+There are some things happening that you won't realize until you search 3 profiles or more, and is that this profile page is dynamic according to the user info provided by the API.

 ### Navbar